 Chapter Seven My Personal Observations...

 This is going to be a "catch all" chapter.
-At last count my losses were in excess of $30,000,000.00...
+In the year 2000 my losses were in excess of $30,000,000.00...
 NOT including the effects of inflation.
 The telephone now sits silent and there is virtually no incoming business.
 Not to worry.
 I'm entering my retirement stage and just wrote my autobiography, ODYSSEY OF AN EAVESDROPPER.
 Now that I have the writting bug I plan to follow with a few more books.